• Skip to main content

 How to set up payments online if you owe over $50k+

 You can only set up a payment plan online if you owe less than $50,000.
-Typically, as long as your monthly payment is enough to pay off the tax bill within 72 months or less, the IRS will automatically approve your agreement.
-If you owe over $50,000, you can only use the online option if you make a payment to get below $50,000 in tax, interest, and penalties.
+Typically, as long as your monthly payment is enough to pay off the tax bill by the end of the collection period, the IRS will automatically approve your agreement.
+You may apply online if you make a payment that brings your total amount due below $50,000.

 How to set up payments if you owe over $50,000

-If you cannot get your balance under $50,000, you can apply for a payment plan over the phone or through the mail.
-In both cases, you will need to provide all of the information on Form 9465.
-You will also need to submit Form 433-F (Collection Information Statement).
-This form requires detailed information about your finances, and it helps the IRS ensure that you are making the largest payment possible on your tax bill.
+If you cannot get your balance under $50,000, you can apply for a non-streamlined payment plan over the phone or through the mail.
+In both cases, you will need to fill out Form 9465.
+You may also need to provide Form 433-F or 433-A. Form 9465 is your application, and the 433 forms ask detailed questions about your finances to ensure that your payment plan is reasonable.

 What if the tax bill is due to my spouse?